-Principles of problem formulation, design, measurement, sampling, data collection and analysis; ethical considerations for research on human subjects.
-Students are given the opportunity to design or carry out a research project . • Spring Prerequisite: SOCY 341.
-MATH 150, MATH 200, or instructor permission SOCY 447 Criminology 3 sem. hrs.
+Students will learn about how legal issues and psychological issues weigh in the process of the criminal justice system.
+Topics under discussion will include the death penalty and the insanity defense, criminal investigation, Briar Cliff University Catalog SOCY 340 Social Science Research Methods Principles of problem formulation, design, measurement, sampling, data collection and analysis; ethical considerations for research on human subjects.
+Students are given the opportunity to design or carry out a research project • Spring Prerequisite: SOCY 341.
+MATH 150, MATH 200, or instructor permission SOCY 447 Criminology Criminology offers an extensive examination of the theoretical explanations of deviance and their intersection with crime control policies.
+The course emphasizes theory development, integration and evaluation, and requires extensive reading and writing. • Spring 3 sem. hrs.